subirvarma/GeneralCognitics/_posts/Kant and LLMs v1.md

 - A subset of the Physical World serves as our Mental World since our brain is part of the Physical World (arrow 2).

 Penrose's arrow 2 proposes that the subjective sensations in our minds are part of the Physical World (unlike Descartes).
 But therein lies the great mystery.
 The mechanism by which the brain creates our reality and its subjective sensations has no explantion within traditional Science.
 Hence arrow 2 is more of a hypothesis than established science.
 In any case, before getting into this area, lets look at other issues that arose with the original Cartesian Framework.

+The first crack in the Cartesian Framework happened in the beginning years of the 20th century, with the discovery of energy uanta by Max Plack.
+Within a few years of that, Einstein proposed that light exhibits both wave and particle properties, and indeed within a couple of decades experiments were conducted that showed that material particles like electrons also have wavelike properties such wavelength.
+This raised a conundrum since for the first time the fundamental constituents of nature had a form that could not be visualized by us humans.
+Soon after this Heisenberg followed by Schrodinger proposed a mathematical description of quantum phenomena that was unlike any theory that had come before.
+Schrodinger's version of the theory was based on a fundamental quantity called the Wave Function (or $\psi$) whose nature was completely mysterious.
+Predictioins from the theory to experimental data was created by using Max Born's idea that nature was fundamentally random, and the square of the wave function gave the probability of the quantim system being in particular state.